 A big part of what makes the homes affordable is that the homeowners don’t buy the land underneath.
 That belongs to the Sitka Community Land Trust, the organization behind the housing estate.
 According to Randy Hughey, co-executive director of the organization, an empty lot in Sitka can easily cost $ 100,000.

 “There isn’t a lot of land, is there?
 We’re stuck between the Tongass and the Pacific, ”said Hughey.
 “In Sitka it is common to buy land and have someone build a house and the amount you spent on the land and house to exceed the value of the house you created.
 That you will be in a negative position when you finish building. “

-Hughey said a lack of affordable housing has been a problem in Sitka since he first moved to the community 30 years ago – and probably long before that.
+Hughey said a lack of affordable housing has been a problem in Sitka since moving here 30 years ago and probably long before that.

 “Housing is a crisis every year.
 It’s a huge problem – availability, quality of warehouse, affordability.
 There aren’t enough buildings, ”said Hughey.
 “They cost too much and there are way too many buildings that people shouldn’t live in.”